course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Yes, but in other later publications, which involved less non-local stakeholders, different guidelines for symbols in indoor maps were developed.
 These go by [ATIM (Accessible Tactile Indoor Map)](https://publikationen.bibliothek.kit.edu/1000148108).
 The ATIM set uses the symbols from ATMaps, but some of them have a different meaning.
-This is where the assignment of my four infrastructure symbols comes from.
+This is where the assignments of my four infrastructure symbols come from.

 ### Food and beverages